piuzer4/N-mero_aleat-rio/README.md

 # Ramdom_number
-- Projeto iniciante de adivinha o número usando python
+- Beginner project of guessing the number using python